• Skip to primary navigation

 Jump to Recipe Jump to Video

-Low Carb Smoked Salmon Frittata is a scrumptious recipe with eggs, salmon, melted cheese, and fresh herbs that is incredibly easy to make.
+Smoked Salmon Frittata is a scrumptious recipe with eggs, salmon, melted cheese, and fresh herbs that is incredibly easy to make.
 A one-pan healthy recipe that goes from stovetop to oven in a snap.
+This recipe is high protein, low carb, keto-friendly, gluten free, with no added sugar.
+Serve it for dinner, lunch, or even breakfast!

 It's delicious